2-Day Trip to Athens Greece | Best Sites & Activities

 How to get to Kolonaki Athens?

 If you are up for a short hike, it is about 10 minutes to get to Kolonaki from Syntagma Square and another 10 to start climbing.
-However, it may be too much of a strive if you are visiting Greece in the summer.
+However, it may be too much of a struggle if you are visiting Greece in the summer.
 Alternatively, take the cable car or even better, a taxi from your residence straight up to the hill.

 I live in Athens but I wish one day I can stay in any of those contemporary and stylish Boutique Hotels in Kolonaki: